-A student must repeat any courses in which they don't pass satisfactorily only once.
-This applies to DMS, OTA and PTA programs only, as ST, MA and PhT are based on cumulative Module basis.
-The "F" grade will be dropped and the repeat course grade will be used to calculate the academic average.
-Coursework repeated may adversely affect a student's academic progress in terms of the maximum time frame.
+A student must repeat any courses that they have failed only once.
+This applies to DMS, OTA, PTA and ST programs only, as MA and PhT are based on cumulative grade for the Module.
+The "D, F" grade will be dropped and the repeat course grade will be used to calculate the academic average.
+Coursework repeated may adversely affect student's academic progress in terms of the maximum time frame.